Raggaer/respoe/README.md

 # Respoe

 Path of Exile forum client.
-Useful for automating tasks on the forum such as bots or gathering data.
+Useful for automating tasks on the Path of Exile website or forum (bots or just gathering data).

 ## Usage